TheMilkies/Cate/readme.md

-# Cate: A simple build system
+# Cate: A Build System for the sane.
 <h3 align="center">
   Cate is a simple build for C/C++ with C-like syntax.
 </h3>